bebraw/colorjoe/README.md

 ## Installation

-Add prepackaged `dist/colorjoe.js` and `css/colorjoe.css` to you page or use AMD to load the dependencies from `src/`.
+Add prepackaged `dist/colorjoe.js` and `css/colorjoe.css` to your page or use AMD to load the dependencies from `src/`.

 ## Usage